Luckydragon96/UPMSP-TWCT-Instances/README.md

 [Insert citation information here]

+Our paper with the title "An Exact Branch-Price-and-Cut Algorithm for the Unrelated Parallel Machine Scheduling Problem" and authors "Yang Yu, Xiaolong Li, Roberto Baldacci, Wei Sun, Jiafu Tang, Zhiqiao Wu, and Han Zhu" is being submitted to ***INFORMS Journal on Computing***.

 ## License

 This repository is licensed under the [insert license type here].
 See the [LICENSE](LICENSE) file for details.